Artificial-Sweetener/TorchLanc/readme.md

 ### **GPU Acceleration**

-A CPU is like a **skilled soloist**; precise, flexible, able to improvise through complex logic one note at a time.
+A CPU is a **master craftsperson** at a bench; precise, flexible, built for intricate, branching work one piece at a time.
-A GPU is like a **massive orchestra**, hundreds of players performing the same score in perfect synchrony.
+A GPU is a **production line**: hundreds of identical stations executing the same motion in lockstep.

-For resizing, that score is simple and repetitive: multiply, sum, repeat.
-The GPU thrives on that kind of harmony, processing thousands of pixels in parallel while the CPU would still be playing the opening bars.
+For resizing, that motion is simple and repetitive: multiply, sum, repeat.
+The GPU thrives on that steady cadence, reshaping thousands of pixels at once while the CPU would handle them in sequence.

-TorchLanc leans into that parallelism, letting the GPU carry the heavy, uniform work while keeping results sharp and consistent.
+TorchLanc leans into that parallelism, letting the line carry the heavy, uniform work while keeping results sharp and consistent.

 ### **Persistent Weight Cache**